ChamezopoulosSavvas/DAGPap24/README.md

 ## Baseline

-We're also providing a baseline where we use [DistilBERT](https://huggingface.co/docs/transformers/model_doc/distilbert) to approach the task as an NER task.
+We're also providing a baseline where we use [DistilBERT](https://huggingface.co/docs/transformers/model_doc/distilbert) to approach the task as a token classification task.
 To run the baseline, execute:

 ```
 poetry run python -m src.ml_gen_detection.dagpap24_baseline